 What exactly do the studies show?
 There are two sides to this story and they are told very differently.
 The World Health Organization’s International Agency for Research on Cancer (IARC) published a report in 2015 that concluded that glyphosate was “probably carcinogenic to humans.”
 The IARC categorized it as a Group 2a carcinogen.
 They also note that non-Hodgkin lymphoma and other cancers related to blood cells are most associated with Roundup exposure.
 The American Cancer Society also considers glyphosate to be a carcinogen as well.

-Monsanto, which has since been bought by Bayer for a discounted price because of the litigation risk, has tried to influence public opinion by influencing reports that show no connection between glyphosate and cancer.
+Monsanto, which has since been bought by Bayer for a discounted price because of the litigation risk, tried to influence public opinion by influencing reports that show no connection between glyphosate and cancer.
 This can be seen in a report found in Critical Reviews in Toxicology.
 In 2017, plaintiffs’ lawyers suing Monsanto released emails between Monsanto employees.
 They disclosed that the agriculture giant worked with an independent consulting firm to help Critical Reviews in Toxicology write a report that shows no link between glyphosate and cancer.
-The emails reveal that Monsanto consulted scientists from outside the company to write that glyphosate are safe to use.
+The emails reveal that Monsanto consulted scientists from outside the company to write that glyphosates are safe to use.

 What does this all mean?
 One take is that Bayer wants to suppress information that links glyphosate to cancer.
 The other more charitable take is that Bayer believes the product is safe and wants to let its view of the science be known.
 You may have your view on this and you probably know mine.
-But what is really going to matter is what a California jury thinks of it all next month.
+But what will really matter is what a California jury thinks of it all next month.

 One interesting update in this case that came after I wrote this post is that Moms Across America, which opposes pesticides reports that Costco is no longer selling glyphosate-based weed killers.
 If this report is correct, it is a big deal and another blow to Monsanto’s pocketbook.